 First of all, if you are over 40, get a mammogram.
-I had multiple friends my age (early 40’s) diagnosed recently and found the cancer because they got a mammogram.
+I have multiple friends my age (early 40’s) diagnosed recently and found the cancer because they got a mammogram.
 And because they did they’re still here, being moms to their kids and living busy lives, because they caught the cancer early.
 I know that’s not the case for everyone, but early detection does make a difference.
 I’m grateful to those women who have inspired me to make mammograms a yearly habit.

 I know they’re not the funnest thing you’ve ever done.
 But we’re big girls and it’s totally worth the peace of mind to just do it.
 TOTALLY.